ajay196/coupon_project/README.md

 # Implemented Cases

- coupon can be added, fetch , delete, list all coupon get all the applicable coupon based on the cart product apply specific coupon on the given cart products by coupon id handle error for basic issue ( coupon expired, not fount, invalid)
+ coupon can be added, fetch , delete, list all coupon. get all the applicable coupon based on the cart product. apply specific coupon on the given cart products by coupon id. handle error for basic issue ( coupon expired, not fount, invalid).

 # Unimplemented Cases
  added coupon code (unique) for the external uses of the coupon

 # Assumptions

- all the inactive coupon (is_active = '0') assume to be deleted only coupon whose expiry date is greater the current time assume to be active in case of buyxgety coupn threshold quantity will be the sum of all the quantity of the product in the buy array
+ all the inactive coupon (is_active = '0') assume to be deleted. only coupon whose expiry date is greater the current time assume to be active. in case of buyxgety coupn threshold quantity will be the sum of all the quantity of the product in the buy array.

  COUPON_TYPE : {
         "cart-wise":'1',